University Laboratory High School (Urbana, Illinois): Swimming

-Despite a small size, the team has had success in recent years with a number of high performing athletes.
 Every year from 2014 until 2019, a Uni High swimmer was named Swimmer of the Year by The News-Gazette.
 This streak was maintained by Ema Rajić (class of 2018), Reed Broaders (class of 2021), and Sally Ma (class of 2022) who hold most of the swimming records at the school.
 The diving related records are held by Samaia Jones (class of 2020).
 The records that Rajić set in 100 breast and 200 IM are also Illinois State Records.
 During her time on the team, Rajić was also a repeat two-event state champion or four time state champion.
 Rajić and Shiela Findley (class of 1986), who was a two time state champion in 100 backstroke, are the only team members who have won a state competition for Uni.

 The team used to practice in Kenney Gym but the pool closed in 2017 due to asbestos.
-As the Kenney Pool is in disrepair, the team practices and competes at the Urbana Aquatic Center.
+The team practices and competes at the Urbana Aquatic Center.

 Swimming as a team sport is only available for girls at Uni but some male alumni have also joined college teams such as Jake Regenwetter and Andrew Lin (both class of 2022).
-Though there is no boys swim team, a number of boys have begun competing for Uni unofficially.
-This unofficial team competed in the 2022 and the 2023 IHSA sectionals.
+A number of boys have competed for Uni unofficially in the 2022 and the 2023 IHSA sectionals.
 Lin and Regenwetter also competed individually at the state tournament.